In this guide, I’ll show you the steps needed to migrate a WordPress website to a new host.

 Step 2: open an account at your new host

 Once you found your desired host, select the web hosting plan that best suits to your needs, and then proceed to open an account with your new host.

-Some web hosting companies, such as SiteGround, would migrate your WordPress website for free.
+Some web hosting companies would migrate your WordPress website for free.
 In that case, if you are using cPanel, you’ll need to provide your cPanel credentials to the new host.

 Your new host will then do most of the migration work for you.
 There are, however, some additional steps that you’ll have to preform in order to complete the site migration.

-Your new host will provide you its DNS nameservers that you’ll need to update at your domain registrar.
+Your new host will provide you the DNS nameservers that you’ll need to update at your domain registrar.

 Here is one example of how the nameservers may look like (usually the host name will be included within the nameservers):